-2.3.3.2 System Sizing Determined by On-Site Electrical Load
+2.4.2 System Sizing Determined by On-Site Electrical Load

 To be eligible for SOMAH incentives, the system must be sized so that the amount of electricity produced by the system primarily offsets the tenant area electrical needs at the Project Site.
-At least 51% of the system's electric output must directly offset tenant load and be provided to tenants in the form of VNEM bill credits.
-Unless additional load substantiation documentation is submitted, the estimated annual kWh production of the proposed system as shown on the EPBB Calculator (see Section 3.1, Expected Performance Based Buydown (EPBB) Incentives) may not be higher than the annual site consumption for all eligible meters.
-This requirement not only applies to the system as a whole, but also to the common area portion and tenant area portion, distinctively.
+At least 51 percent of the system's electric output must directly offset tenant load and be provided to tenants in the form of VNEM bill credits.
+Unless additional load substantiation documentation is submitted, the estimated annual kWh production of the proposed system as shown on the EPBB Calculator (see Section 3.1, Expected Performance Based Buydown (EPBB) Incentives) may not be higher than the sum of the previous 12-month energy usage(s) for all eligible meters.